When should a child have his own room? When to move a child to a separate room?

 Each child develops at its own pace and has a different need for closeness with parents.
 For this reason, there is no single, top-down moment when a child's move to his room should take place.
 Some parents move as early as 6-month-old toddlers, while others only move preschool-aged children.

-Take into account that sleeping with your baby in the same room until the toddler is 12 months old reduces the risk of sudden crib death by 50%[1].
-For this reason, it is advisable that for the first year of life the toddler sleeps in the parents' bedroom, for example, in a bed extension.
-After that time, you can think about moving the baby to his own room.
+Take into account that sleeping together in the same room until the toddler is 12 months old reduces the risk of sudden crib death by 50%.
+For this reason, it is advisable that for the first year of life the toddler sleeps in the bedroom, such as in an extra bed for the parents.
+After this time you can think about moving the baby to his own bed.

 When to prepare a room for a child?